polyaxon/polyaxon/templates/experimentation/experiment_groups.md

       higher: flase
 ```

-The scheduler will not start any experiment, if one of the experiments in the group validate the following condition:
+In this case, the scheduler will not start any more experiment, if one of the experiments in the group validate the following condition:

  * An accuracy >= 0.9
  * Or a loss <= 0.05